 Read more: Mark Cavendish on his new approach to life

-Merely winning the one stage at this comeback Tour would alone have been miraculous.
+Merely winning the one stage at that comeback Tour would alone have been miraculous.
 Even during his peak years, Cavendish was always at pains to insist that he would be content so long as he won at least once, and never was that more evidently the case when, in 2021, he collapsed in tears over the finish line in Fougères having just claimed his first stage victory for five years.
 But he wasn’t done yet, and went on to win a second, third, then fourth, in just as dominant a manner as he used to.
+Whenever people begin to count Cav out, he exceeds expectations.
+He did it again in the 2024 Tour when he won his historic, breathtaking 35th stage win in Saint Vulbas.

 All this is to say that, for all the speculation as to who the next Mark Cavendish will be, it’s plausible that cycling will never see his like again.
-Whether or not he succeeds this July in breaking the much-talked about record he currently shares with Eddy Merckx for the highest number of career Tour de France stage wins, his legacy looks set to be similar to the great Belgian, in the sense that many will be compared to him, but nobody will equal him.
+Many will be compared to him, but nobody will equal him.

 There’s so much else to be said about Cavendish, from his other achievements elsewhere on the road and track, and his towering personality as a man who both wore his heart on his sleeve, and an intellect who could deconstruct a sprint finish like no other, that we’ve barely scratched the surface into everything that has made him such a giant of the sport.
-But as an athlete, the facet that he may best be remembered for is for his all-conquering, unstoppable sprint victories over so many years at the Tour de France right up until that stunning 2021 comeback, a reign of dominance that was both unprecedented, and, as the nature of cycling and sprinting continue to change, unlikely to be ever repeated in the future.
+But as an athlete, the facet that he may best be remembered for is for his all-conquering, unstoppable sprint victories over so many years at the Tour de France, a reign of dominance that was both unprecedented, and, as the nature of cycling and sprinting continue to change, unlikely to be ever repeated in the future.

 Cover photo by Zac Williams/SWPix